-Altun Ha (Rockstone water) was first settled somewhere around 250 BC, with construction of the buildings beginning in 100 AD and continuing throughout the Classic period that ended in the 10th century.
-It is a small but surprisingly rich major ceremonial center occupied during the Classic Period.
-Altun Ha was an ancient Maya community of great complexity, a wealthy ceremonial center and was a significant trading center as evidenced has shown, the large amounts of jade and obsidian excavated here in the early sixties and seventies.
+Altun Ha (Rockstone water) was first settled somewhere around 250 BC, with construction of the buildings sometime around 100 AD.Continuing throughout the Classic period, that ended in the 10th century.
+It’s a small but surprisingly rich major ceremonial center, occupied during the Classic Period.
+Altun Ha was an ancient Maya community of great complexity, a wealthy ceremonial center and was a significant trading point as well.Evidenced has shown, large amounts of jade and obsidian excavated here in the early sixties and seventies.

 Level of Difficulty: Easy – Moderate

-What to wear: Comfortable clothing for hiking around site.
-Proper foot wear is recommended.
+What to wear: Comfortable clothing light weight clothing for hiking around site and Proper foot wear is recommended.

-What to bring: Bug repellent, sunscreen, cameras and/or hats/sunglasses.
+What to bring: Bug repellent, sunscreen,hats,sunglasses and cameras.

-What is included: Lunch, guide, entrance fees, and transportation
+What is included: Lunch,water,sodas,snacks, guide, entrance fees, and transportation